Raii-Azevedo/PowerBI/README.md

 ## O Curso
 - O curso conta com técnicas de modelagem do básico ao avançado.
 Com um passo a passo e como manipular a ferramnta Power BI.
+- The course features basic to advanced modeling techniques.
+With a step by step and how to manipulate the Power BI tool.

 ## Download
 ![Tutorial]()